 The AAMC has decided to cancel all planned in-person meetings through June 30, 2021 as the health and safety of our constituents and staff remains our top priority.
 We are committed to finding safe and effective alternative ways to bring together the academic medicine community and appreciate your patience as we consider options.
 At this time, a date and location has not yet been determined for the next in-person seminar.
 We will update our website as soon as additional information becomes available.
 More information about cancelled meetings is available on our Coronavirus Updates page.

 Registration & Fees

-The 2019 registration fee is $2,500 and includes payment for the three and a half day seminar, all program materials, four breakfasts, four lunches, refreshment breaks, two networking receptions, and a sightseeing tour of D.C. by private coach bus.
+The 2020 registration fee was $2,500 and included payment for the three and a half day seminar, all program materials, four breakfasts, four lunches, refreshment breaks, two networking receptions, and a sightseeing tour of D.C. by private coach bus.
 The application fee does not include travel, hotel accommodations, or dinners.